Carpal Tunnel Syndrome Claims

 Lack of protective equipment

-Protective equipment can include items such as gloves, wrist supports, or back braces, which are designed to help reduce the risk of injury by providing support and cushioning to the affected area.
+PPE can include items such as gloves, wrist supports, or back braces, designed to help reduce the risk of injury by providing support and cushioning to the affected area.
 Employers must provide employees with suitable PPE to carry out their work safely.

 Poor posture

 Poor posture is a common cause of repetitive strain injuries that can typically affect the neck, shoulders, back, and arms.
-When an employee maintains the same position for a prolonged period, it can put excessive strain on certain muscles, tendons, and nerves, leading to RSI.
+Maintaining the same position for a prolonged period can place excessive strain on certain muscles, tendons, and nerves, leading to RSI.

 Repetitive motions